bodo-ai/Bodo/docs_new/docs/file_io.md

 statistics contained in the metadata) or filter the rows during read.

 !!! note
-    Filter pushdown can be a very significant optimization.
+    Filter pushdown is often a very important optimization and critical for having manageable memory footprint in big data workloads.
-    Please refer to the [inlining][inlining] section to make sure these optimizations are applied in your program.
+    Make sure filtering happens in the same JIT function right after dataset read (or JIT functions for I/O are inlined, see [inlining][inlining]).

 #### Exploring Large Data Without Full Read
 ***Exploring Large Data Without Full Read***